gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/SecRisk Report/SecRisk Report/main.typ

 - generating the assessment report: this involves providing the model with specific prompts or inputs related to each core function, then reflecting guidelines and requirements, then addressing each single function and subcategory found individually to describe the specific application and importance of the considerations it made;

-- analyzing the results: contextualizing the effects produced by the AI and the single mitigations employed, understanding if in the possible future this can be used suitably for this kind of scenarios and determining the potential as a tool to conduct cybersec assessments in real-world scenarios, identifying inconsistencies, inaccuriacies or misleading interpretations.
+- analyzing the results: contextualizing the effects produced by the AI and the single mitigations employed, understanding if in the likely future this can be used suitably for this kind of scenarios and determining the potential as a tool to conduct cybersec assessments in real-world scenarios, identifying inconsistencies, inaccuracies or misleading interpretations.

+=== Organizational Context and Industry Specifics

+As a healthcare provider, Acme Healthcare Systems must ensure the protection of sensitive data, including patient information.
+In the context of the NIST CSF, this means safeguarding against threats that could compromise the confidentiality, integrity, and availability of critical data and systems.
+Within the healthcare industry, the organization must be prepared to respond to various threats, such as:

+- Data breaches leading to privacy violations
+- System outages disrupting patient care
+- Cyber-attacks that could jeopardize operations

+By proactively identifying and mitigating risks, the organization can continue to serve patients and maintain trust.

 == Govern